-Walking poles (also referred to as trekking poles or hiking poles) are a common hiking accessory that assist walkers on long journeys and rough terrain.
+Walking poles (also referred to as trekking poles, hiking poles, or hiking stick) are a common hiking accessory that assist walkers on long journeys and rough terrain.

 Despite the sticks splitting the opinion of the rambling community, a large number of people are using walking poles and enjoying many benefits.
 Scientific reveals supports the case for using trekking poles.
 Therefore, if you are on a walking holiday and plan to travel long distances daily across steep inclines and rough ground, walking poles are definitely worth considering.

 Research suggests that using walking poles will reduce the accumulated stress on your body by sharing the load more evenly.
 This is especially true when carrying a heavy pack on your back or journeying uphill.